 Sending Churches take responsibility for coaching their planter's call and preparation.
-The Send Network Planter Pathway is designed to help Sending Churches in these areas, but the Sending Church ensures the planter is appropriately assessed and trained.
+The Send Network Planter Pathway is designed to help Sending Churches in these areas, but the Sending Church ensures the planter is appropriately assessed, commissioned, trained and supported.